hsdistefa/ground-up-ml/groundupml/unsupervised/K-Means Overview.md

 ### Overview
 **K-Means Clustering** is a form of unsupervised learning.
 The goal of unsupervised learning is to classify data into meaningful clusters without any labels--it is attempting to say "these should be in one group and those should be in another" without being given any clue as to what a "group" should be.

-How is it decided how many of these groups the data should be placed?
+How is it decided into how many of these groups the data should be placed?
 Some unsupervised machine learning algorithms, such as **DBSCAN**, decide themselves; however, in K-Means the number of groups needs to be specified beforehand.
 That's what **K** stands for--the number of groups into which to separate the data, where each group is centered around a **mean**, as in the average of the points in that group.

 Here is an example of 3-Means Clustering in action: